 - Get Cash Rewards: Redeem your Drop points for gift cards to where ever you want.
 Simple.

 When we moved into our apartment, we decided to go without cable TV.
-This helped us to cut down on how much TV we were watching (save money) and do more productive things instead, such as starting a side hustle (make money).
+This helped us to cut down on how much TV we were watching and do more productive things instead, such as starting a side hustle to make extra money.

 I can appreciate that people like to collect items that are very important to them, such as books, sports cards, designer handbags, and so on.
 However, many of these investments often take up space or become items that collect dust over the years.

 Instead, consider selling these items.
-It can be a great way to declutter and make some extra money.
+It can be a great way to declutter and make extra income.
+This can help you put aside money each month that can go towards your savings or paying down debt.

-Read Next: How to flip stuff for profit
+Read Next: 18 best items to flip for profit

 I used to get my nails done at the salon, but it was costing me $40 every two weeks (or around $80 per month).
 To save money, I invested in a gel UV LED nail lamp and gel polish.
 It took some practice, but now my nails look amazing when doing them at home.